 Economy 1.
 No one will suffer due to poverty by 2026 2.
 400 unemployed people supported into fair work 3.
-500 people skilled/reskilled People (Childr People (Children & Young People) 4.
+500 people skilled/reskilled en & Young People) 4.
 95% of children will reach their expected developmental milestones 5.
 90% of children and young people will report that their experiences of mental health and wellbeing have been listened to 6.
 95% of care experienced children and young people will have the same levels of attainment in education, health and emotional wellbeing, and positive destinations as their peers 7.
 95% of children living in our priority neighbourhoods will sustain a positive destination upon leaving school 8.
 Child friendly city where all decisions which impact on children and young people are informed by them 9.
-30% fewer young people (under 18) charged with an offence People (Adult · · 10.
+30% fewer young people (under 18) charged with an offence People (Adult s) 10.
 25% fewer people receiving a first ever Court conviction and 2% fewer people reconvicted within one year 11.
 Healthy life expectancy (time lived in good health) is 5 years longer 12.
 Rate of harmful levels of alcohol consumption reduced by 4% and drug related deaths lower than Scotland Place 13.
 Addressing climate change by reducing Aberdeen's carbon emissions by at least 61% and adapting to the impacts of our changing climate 14.
 Increase sustainable travel: 38% of people walking and 5% of people cycling as main mode of travel 15.
-Addressing the nature crisis by protecting/ managing 26% of Aberdeen's area for nature by 2026 Community E · 16.
-100% increase in the proportion of citizens who feel able to participate in decisions that help change things for the better by 2026
+Addressing the nature crisis by protecting/ managing 26% of Aberdeen's Addressing the nature crisis by protecting/ managing 26% of Aberdeen's area for nature by 2026 Community E Addressing the nature crisis by protecting/ managing 26% of Aberdeen's area for nature by 2026 mpowerment Addressing the nature crisis by protecting/ managing 26% of Aberdeen's area for nature by 2026